Missouri legislator calls comment perceived as racist a ‘cowboy-ism’

 A social media post by Missouri State Rep. Warren Love, R-Osceola, calling for vandals to be “hung from a tall tree with a long rope” is creating public outcry and demands for his resignation.
-His comment was in response to the vandalism of a Confederate monument at the Springfield National Cemetery.
+His comment is in response to the vandalism of a Confederate monument at the Springfield National Cemetery.

 Love tells Missourinet he regrets conveying the message the way he did.